Our research interest

 Tree growth is complex and simultaneously influenced by a variety of factors.
 Since climate is often the main growth-limiting factor, we use climate-driven process-based models of tree growth to better understand how temperature and water availability interact in limiting tree growth over the course of a growing season.
 The models also help us estimate temperature- and water-driven intra-annual growth rates and phenological dates at sites where empirical data are scarce.

-We have successfully applied process-based models to different sites (Mediterranean, treeline sites in Europe and beyond) and using different tree and shrub species.
+We have successfully applied process-based models to different sites (Mediterranean, temperate forests, treeline sites in Europe and beyond) and using different tree and shrub species.